cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 As stated above, the current mempool offers a best-effort FIFO ordering of transactions.
 We state this property as follows.

-> Property **FIFO ordering of transactions**: We say that the mempool makes a best effort in
-> maintaining the FIFO ordering of transactions when transactions are validated, processed, and
-> disseminated in the same order in which the mempool has received them.
+:parking: _Property_ **FIFO ordering of transactions**: We say that the mempool makes a best effort in maintaining the FIFO ordering of transactions when transactions are validated, processed, and disseminated in the same order in which the mempool has received them.

 More formally, given any two different transactions `tx1` and `tx2`, if the mempool receives `tx1` before receiving `tx2`, then: